Building Positive, Healthy Relationships: 6 Helpful Benefits

 How to Build Healthy Relationships

-But even introverts need healthy relationships.
-Regardless of your personality, we all need to be part of deep, meaningful positive relationships.
+Introverts need healthy relationships too.
+Regardless of our personality, we crave deep, meaningful positive relationships.

-But making relationships whole and positive is where the work comes in.
-You have to decide to invest in your people and learn how to build healthy relationships with your families and others.
+Making relationships whole and positive is where the work comes in.
+You have to decide to invest in your people and learn how to build healthy relationships with your family and others.

-The most important factor in my ability to have healthy relationships is my relationship with Christ.
-My faith gave me a new identity and new desire to be more like Jesus which has impacted how I see myself and how I interact with others.
+The most important factor in our ability to have healthy relationships is our relationship with Christ.
+Our faith gives us a new identity and new desire to be more like Jesus which impacts how we see ourselves and how we interact with others.
+Jesus helps us grow emotionally and spiritually.

-Positive relationships are an important part of life, but they don’t develop using a certain formula.
+Positive relationships are important but don’t develop using a certain formula.

-Building healthy relationships takes flexibility, learning about others, giving people room to grow, personal growth, understanding the type of relationship we are in, and trust that God is weaving through each one.
+Building healthy relationships takes flexibility, learning about others, giving people room to grow, personal growth, understanding the type of relationship we are in, and trust that God is weaving through each relationship.

 If we take another look at Jesus’ relationship with his disciples, we learn how to build healthy relationships.